Trevin-Small/Trevin-Small/README.md

 - 👀 I’m interested in robotics and most things STEM.
      I have a background in VEX robotics (Team 9922Z & 7870E) and have built various other robots, such as a 3lb combat robot.
      I love working with MCU's like Arduino, and my favorite projects are those that involve both hardware and software.
+I also enjoying investing and cooking.

-- 🌱 I’m currently in high school, but I wll be studying Computer Science at Purdue University in West Lafayette in fall 2021.
+- 🌱 I will be studying Computer Science at Purdue University in West Lafayette in fall 2021.

 - 💞️ I’m looking to collaborate on ...
 (I don't know yet!
 I'm still learning.)